The Pros and Cons of Doing Business in South Korea

 Depending on your industry, it’s important to either partner up with them or fly under their radar.

-Korean culture is based on Confucism and military hierarchy.
+Korean business culture is based on Confucism and military hierarchy.

 Understanding this can make your business venture a lot easier.